 We were incorporated under the Company Act (British Columbia) on April 29, 1987, and continued under the Canada Business Corporations Act on April 7, 2009.
-We conduct our US operations through a whollyowned subsidiary, Nevada Star Resource Corp.
+We conduct our US operations through a wholly-owned subsidiary, Nevada Star Resource Corp.
 (U.S.), a Nevada corporation.
-Nevada Star Resource Corp.
-(U.S.) was the sole member of MAN Alaska LLC, a Delaware limited liability company, until April 25, 2016, the date on which MAN Alaska LLC was dissolved.